 If your officiant is a member of the clergy, you may not be able to tip him or her directly, but you can make an additional donation to the house of worship.
 For non-clergy, tip around $50.

 As a general rule, it’s not necessary to tip the owner of the company (which wedding photographers often are), though you could tip $100 or more if you feel so inclined.
 If there is an assistant, tip the assistant $50 to $75.

 Gratuity (or a service fee) is often included in your total bill.
 If not (or if you’d like to give a little more), $10 to $20 per person is a nice gesture.
 Unlike at a restaurant, the waitstaff at your wedding isn’t depending on tips for wages.

 Bartending services are often included as part of your caterer’s package, and gratuity is frequently included in the bill.
-If it isn’t, or if you hired your bartender separately, tip 10–15% of the pre-tax bar bill, to be split between the evening’s bartenders.
-If you are tipping your bartenders, make sure they aren’t also accepting tips from your guests!
+If it isn’t, or if you hired your bartender separately, tip 10–15 percent of the pre-tax bar bill, to be split between the evening’s bartenders.
+If you are tipping your bartenders, make sure they aren’t also accepting tips from your guests.

-Like at the salon, tip 20% of the service.
-You may provide this tip yourself if you’re paying for all of your bridesmaids’ services, or include a tip in the total that they each owe so they can make sure to have enough cash on hand.
+Like at the salon, tip 20 percent of the service.
+You may provide this tip yourself if you’re paying for all of your bridesmaid's services, or include a tip in the total that they each owe so they can make sure to have enough cash on hand.

-Many transportation companies include gratuity on their invoice.
-If it is not covered by your contract, 15-20% of the pre-tax bill is a good range to aim for.
+Many transportation companies include gratuity on their invoices.
+If it is not covered by your contract, 15-20 percent of the pre-tax bill is a good range to aim for.

 Calculate anywhere from $0.50 to $2 per guest.
 Again, make sure your guests know that gratuity has been covered so they don’t feel obligated to hand out singles throughout the night.